Skip to Content

 YouTube video

-Malpelo belongs to Colombia and has been served exclusively from Colombia since 2018.
-The journey by boat from Buenaventura takes between 30 and 38 hours depending on the boat and sea conditions.
+Malpelo belongs to Colombia and has been served exclusively in Colombia since 2018.
+The journey by boat from Buenaventura takes between 30 and 38 hours, depending on the boat and sea conditions.

-Hammerhead sharks are actually generally part of the standard program and can be observed again and again in small groups from a few animals to huge schools.
-In the southern part of the island we have generally seen the largest schools.
+Hammerhead sharks are generally part of the standard program and can be observed repeatedly in small groups, from a few animals to huge schools.
+We have generally seen the largest schools in the southern part of the island,.

-One reads a lot about the best time to observe big schools.
-In December we could see huge schools migrating into the island with falling water temperatures.
-But there is no fixed rule and also at other times we were surprised.
+One reads a lot about the most prominentme to observe big schools.
+In December, we could see huge schools migrating into the island with falling water temperatures.
+But there is no fixed rule, and also, at other times, we were surprised.

 When to go